YONEDASH/Rontgen/README.md

 }
 ```

 Now you can finally run the ``Rontgen`` function.
-It returns a array of Match structs:
+It returns an array of Match structs:

 ```go
 type Match struct {